 Should I book a group tour or private trip to the Sahara Desert?

 The choice to travel independently or within an organized tour is often based on personal preference and travel style.
 In Morocco, if you are experienced in traveling independently and are familiar with French or Arabic, it is possible to travel independently.
 Travel books can teach you the basics and public transportation take you pretty much anywhere within the country.
-It is worth noting you should never go into the actual desert unassisted.
+It is worth noting you should never go into the sand dunes or other remote areas of the desert unassisted.

 On a private tour, you will be able to dive deeper into Moroccan culture, get to interact with locals on a daily basis and learn about some of the country’s best hidden gems with knowledgeable guides.
 See below for some of the private tours we offer visiting the Sahara Desert.

 Does Journey Beyond Travel organize trips to the Sahara Desert?

 Yes, we do!
-We have two organized private tours that can take you into the Sahara Desert.
+We have two circuits that you can customize.
+Each of these take you into the Sahara Desert.
 Our 10-day Eclectic Morocco Tour will take you to some of Morocco’s Imperial Cities and includes a one-hour camel ride into the desert, a sunset over the Erg Chebbi dunes and a night in a traditional Bedouin-style tent in the Sahara.
 We also organize a 10-day Erg Chigaga Tour which starts in Marrakesh and takes you to the less-touristed Erg Chigaga sand dunes for two nights.
 All of our tours and fully customizable and you can also contact us to create your very own private tour.